hbzxc/hbzxc.github.io/essays/WhyUseUIFrameworks.md

+---
+layout: essay
+type: essay
+title: Easier than not
+# All dates must be YYYY-MM-DD format!
+date: 2021-10-07
+labels:
+  - UI Framework
+  - Semantics
+  - Lead a horse to water
+---

 ## Needlessly Drowning

 If you were on a leaking ship and bailing water with your hands and someone throws you a plastic cup.
 You would gladly take it since it does help.
 However a plastic cup is most likely not your first option.
 This is how I feel about working with HTML and UI frameworks.
 One is slightly better than the other but I would rather not use it at all (give me a pump).
 I am not making any websites to stand out but just convey information.
 For this there are multiple tools; WIX, squarespace, zyro, ukit the list goes on.
 All of these provide a graphical interface for placing elements, changing fonts, and previewing the site.